Posted by E.W. Hannas on | Comments Off on What Are Custom Wooden Smoking Components?

 EW Hannas applies the same quality assurance to our buttons and plugs in order to meet all of your precision wood product needs.
 Request a quote or contact us for more information on how our quality wood biscuits can drive your business forward.

-Understanding Dowels & Dowel Pins
+Posted by tmswebsiteadmin on | Comments Off on Understanding Dowels & Dowel Pins

 While working on any wood project, you need dowel pins to secure wooden parts firmly.
 This ensures your crafts are strong enough in every joint.
 You can use dowel pins in structural reinforcements such as shelf support, cabinet making, toy wheel axles, movable game pieces, and more.
 Read on to learn more.